 Human needs are.

-We all have a need to contribute, we all have a desire to help others.
-To share great things that have happened, or share negative things that have happened to us of it ended up positive in order to help others see they can get there.
+We all have a need to contribute.
+We all have a desire to help others.
+To share great things that have happened, or share negative things that have happened to us when it ended up positive to help others see they can get there.
 That there is light at the end of the tunnel.
-When we let someone take our seat on public transport we Contributed towards their need for a seat, yet we also feel good for doing so, there are many ways to contribute to others to fill our need for contribution, from washing someone’s clothes, providing any kind of help or services to someone other than ourselves.
+When we let someone take our seat on public transport, we Contributed towards their need for a seat.
+Yet, we also feel good for doing so.
+There are many ways to contribute to others to fill our need for contribution, from washing someone’s clothes, providing any kind of help or services to someone other than ourselves.
 Whether we get paid in cash or self-gratification.
-When we share good experiences with others it becomes great than just ourselves.
+When we share good experiences with others, it becomes greater than just ourselves.

-Tony Robbins “any time your mind believes that by doing something, believing something, or by feeling something it meets three of your human needs you become addicted.
-You can be positivity addicted or negatively addicted but you’re going to become addicted.
+Tony Robbins “any time your mind believes that by doing something, believing something, or by feeling something, it meets three of your human needs, you become addicted.
+You can be positively addicted or negatively addicted, but you’re going to become addicted.
 Any time your mind believes you’re meeting three of your human needs, Though, feeling, emotion or action, you will become addicted.”

-You become highly addicted to a narcissistic person as subconsciously they fill so many of our needs, these needs can be met negatively, neutral or positivity, at the start of the relationship it’s most often positive, the neutral and the end negatively.
+You become highly addicted to a narcissistic person as subconsciously, they fill so many of our needs.
+These needs can be met negatively, neutral or positive.
+At the start of the relationship, it’s most often positive, the neutral and the end negatively.

 2. Uncertainty/ variety.
 As you never know what they are up to, where they are, which person you’re going to get when they walk through the door, how they will be when they wake up.
 The narcissist’s uncertainty is fulfilled by keeping you walking on eggshells, keeping you guessing and often having more than one partner, although not all narcissists cheat.

-5. Growth, you believe you growing, as you adapt and change so often to meet their needs so you don’t get a reaction.
-The narcissist will most often step up the games to fill their need for growth, yet they never last, so the move onto another target, again novelty wears off for them, it never lasts, they never grow, familiarity comes into play, they get bored and search for a new target to fill that need that they can not meet making them deeply unhappy.
+5. Growth, you believe you were growing as you adapt and change so often to meet their needs, so you don’t get a reaction.
+The narcissist will most often step up the games to fill their need for growth, yet they never last, so they move onto another target.
+Again novelty wears off for them.
+It never lasts.
+They never grow.
+Familiarity comes into play.
+They get bored and search for a new target to fill that need that they can not meet, making them deeply unhappy.

-6. Contribution, we believe we are contributing towards them, cooking teas, washing clothes, buying them cars, helping them out etc. Most narcissists never truly meet their need for contribution, they only ever willing give to receive so they are always looking for more and never satisfied or happy deep within themselves.
+6. Contribution, we believe we are contributing towards them, cooking teas, washing clothes, buying them cars, helping them out etc. Most narcissists never truly meet their need for contribution.
+They are only ever willing to give to receive, so they are always looking for more and never satisfied or happy deep within themselves.

 There are free tests online to discover which are your top two human needs, as these are the ones we need to fill the most to find our true happiness.